aurorabaylessedwards/Coding_Exercise/README.md

-# CSI Coding Exercise -- Aurora
+# Coding Exercise -- Aurora

 Finds the nearest tall building to random points around Portland, OR.